 When Javagal Srinath first caught the eye of the Indian cricket fan, he had a tough act to follow.
 He was expected to fit into the shoes of the hugely popular Kapil Dev.
 Javagal Srinath did that and more.

-By the time he retired from international cricket, he had bagged 236 Test wickets and 315 one day international wickets and was hailed for encouraging an entire new generation of Indian fast bowlers.
+By retiring from international cricket, he had bagged 236 Test wickets and 315 one-day international wickets.
+He was hailed for encouraging an entirely new generation of Indian fast bowlers.

 His First Steps in the Cricketing World

 Javagal Srinath was born and educated in Mysore.
-Though a talented cricketer, his family placed a lot of importance on education and Javagal Srinath graduated with a degree in engineering from SJCE.
-However, he remained faithful to his first love – cricket – and made his first class debut in 1989-90.
+Though a talented cricketer, his family placed great importance on education, and Javagal Srinath graduated with a degree in engineering from SJCE.
+However, he remained faithful to his first love – cricket – and made his first-class debut in 1989-90.

 His Career Achievements

-He made his debut in 1991-92 against Australia and immediately hit the headlines with an impressive haul of wickets.
+He debuted in 1991-92 against Australia and immediately hit the headlines with an impressive haul of wickets.
 But he did take a backseat in the team for several years, as he was forced to watch from the sideline whenever India played at home.

-This is because with the Indian pitches being conducive to spin, only two pace bowlers were taken for home matches and Javagal Srinath was the pace bowler who was left warming the benches.
-It was only in 1994, three years after his debut, that he got to play in a home series.
-With increased playing opportunities, he soon became a match winner for the country.
+This is because with the Indian pitches being conducive to spin, only two pace bowlers were taken for home matches, and Javagal Srinath was the pace bowler who was left warming the benches.
+Only in 1994, three years after his debut, he got to play in a home series.
+With increased playing opportunities, he soon became a match-winner for the country.

 The bowler ended his career with several achievements to his credit.
-He was the fastest bowler to get 100 ODI wickets, the most successful World Cup bowler for the country and India’s only pacer to get more than 300 wickets in one day internationals.
-Javagal Srinath was also a useful striker of the bat with a highest of 76 in Test matches and 53 in ODIs.
+He was the fastest bowler to get 100 ODI wickets, the most successful World Cup bowler for the country and India’s only pacer to get more than 300 wickets in one-day internationals.
+Javagal Srinath was also a valuable striker of the bat with a highest of 76 runs in Test matches and 53 runs in ODIs.